raullaasner/gadfit/doc/coding_rules.md

 Programming principles
 ----------------------

-* **Standard-conforming code.** This project is committed to following the Fortran 2008 standard (F2008), which is a minor improvement over F2003, but a major improvement over the commonly used F90, making coding much more efficient.
+* **Standard-conforming code.** This project is committed to following the Fortran 2008 standard (F2008), which is a minor improvement over the 2003 standard, but a major improvement over the commonly used Fortran 90, making coding much more efficient.
 It is not possible to list here all the rules that the developer is expected to follow when writing modern Fortran.
 There is not always a unique answer anyway.
 Many rules are expected to be self-evident.
-Here we concentrate on rules specific to this project that are not standard in general for modern Fortran.
+Here we concentrate on rules specific to this project and that are not standard in general for modern Fortran.
 A good place to start is to examine an existing module in addition to reading this document.

 * **Exception handling.** Use `check_err` after allocate and open statements. `safe_close` is optional and depends on factors such as the amount of data written.
 For deallocation use `safe_deallocate` and, if necessary, define a new subroutine for the `safe_deallocate` interface.
 For reporting errors, warnings, and comments, use the appropriate procedures from the messaging module.